geraldotech/CheatSheets/Docker.md

 Remover o container e lets create a new one:

 - `docker run --name MysqlContainer2 -e MYSQL_ROOT_PASSWORD=root -p 3306:3306 -d mysql`
-- `-e`: variavelAmbiente
+- `-e` - variavelAmbiente
-- `--name`: nomeContainer
+- `--name` - nomeContainer
-- `-p`: portaMaquina:portaContainer
-- `-d`: runBackground
+- `-d` - Runs the container in detached mode (in the background).
-- `-q` flag is short for --quiet.
+- `-q` - flag is short for --quiet.
 When used, it instructs Docker to only print the container IDs, without any additional information
+- `-p` - portaMaquina:portaContainer published expose, a port from the Docker container to the host machine.  to run in **http://localhost:8080** from Computer, rodar portas baixas precisa ser admin.
+`docker ps` - to see this redirect
+- `-d` -  Runs the container in detached mode (in the background).

 Now teste mysql connection: